moeinpy/moeinpy.com/content/posts/2020-04-28---why-I-quit-my-job.md

 For the past few years, I have been playing with the idea of quitting my job to work on a game.
 I spent hours of my free time to prototype, test, and refine the idea and I knew I have something worthy of further effort.
 The idea of publishing my own creative project always sounded exciting, but I found it extremely hard to pull the trigger and just do it.
 Initially I thought that it's just a question of financial risk, but I realized what's stopping me is more psychological than financial.
 On paper, I had a great job and I liked it.
 It was what I once dreamed of, planned for and worked hard towards.
 It checked a lot of boxes for me and it paid well too, but it was getting increasingly boring and I was losing focus.
 I knew I could do it better and accomplish more, but I just didn't want to.
 I had no reasons to give it all.
 Something was missing.
 I was not inspired.
 I started blaming myself for not being able to feel happy with what I had, even when it was a dream-come-true.
 This mental space can be very exhausting.
 You can feel a mild but constant sense of unhappiness emerging in the back of your mind, and the shadow slowly but steadily grows larger.
 I knew I had to do something about it; something better than suppressing it.
 I started do a lot of soul searching to figure out what I'm really after and what my values are.
 That finally led to me pulling the trigger with more confidence and peace that I otherwise could.
 Now that I have quit my job to start [Gerdoo Games](https://gerdoo.games), I decided to write down my thoughts for my own future reference and to share with others.
 I will explore my ideas about happiness, success, money, career, responsibilities, inspiration, creativity, and risk-taking and how I had to sort through my thoughts and emotions before I could make up my mind.

 Since this is too long for one post, I have broken it up to a series and will explore each aspect of it in a separate post.
 This is not really a guide or practical advice.
 This is not "10 things to do before quitting your job".
 It's about sharing a very subjective and personal experience that hopefully is relatable or insightful to some.
 Anyway, I hope you stay tuned in the coming days for the next part.

+*I posted the next part: [Dealing with financial dilemmas of quitting my day job](/financial-dilemmas-quitting-day-job)*